 Canada is a leader in the global automotive sector and though it has seen its fair share of challenging years, 2015 saw Canada reap some of the benefits from automaker reinvestment, a sign that the sector was back in business in Canada.
 Said EDC chief economist Peter Hall: “After years of people hand-wringing and saying investment is never coming back to the auto sector, all of a sudden, we have a spate of these things happening,” Hall said.
 “It’s about running out of capacity state-side.
 It’s a sector that’s bursting at the seams.”

 Canada’s automakers, centered in Oshawa, Cambridge and Windsor, Ont., built 2.4 million vehicles in 2015 and the supply chain is clustered around those cities.
-That supply chain focuses on supporting those automakers, whether the companies supply parts, tools, dies and molds (manufacturing equipment) or robotics and machinery.
+That supply chain focuses on supporting those automakers, whether the companies supply parts, tools, dies and moulds (manufacturing equipment) or robotics and machinery.

 The supply chain is very close to Michigan, which is the automotive headquarters of North America and home to the Detroit three: Ford, GM and Chrysler (now a part of Fiat Chrysler Automobiles).
 Although there have been encouraging new investments in 2015, the largest challenge for the sector remains attracting new investment from automotive Original Equipment Manufacturers (OEMs) and large parts manufacturers, all while competing with the cheaper labour and government incentives that Mexico is providing.